cookware06/Monitoring-via-eBPF/README.md

 Reference: https://ebpf.io/

-As Hal pomeranz would say, it's a generic VM which is capable of filtering pretty much any system calls (not limited to).
+Hal pomeranz said, it's a generic VM which is capable of filtering pretty much any system calls (not limited to).

 ![image](https://user-images.githubusercontent.com/123907103/216849000-f3353270-5d98-4dd6-b62d-587ae2526475.png)

-As it's more general, filtering language became so much more complex.
+In general, filtering language became so much complex.
 It goes through multiple steps as shown above.
-Endleswis possibilities, and the innovation that eBPF is unlocked has only just begun.
+With endless possibilities and the innovation that eBPF is unlocked has only just begun.

 **Let's use eBPF with BCC program**